0xVB/Butterfly/README.md

 ## Different Butterfly Libraries <a name = "loadstring"></a>
 Butterfly consists of multiple libraries that work together in a network of interactions.
 It is critical to know what these libraries are and what they do.
-**Keep in mind: You most won't be using any libraries marked as core libraries.
+**Keep in mind: You most likely won't be using any libraries marked as core libraries.
 They are *NOT* documented, so the only way to use them is to read the source code.
 Learning them would unlock certain features such as editing sub-components of UI elements, but it's not something an average user would realistically need.**
 # Butterfly Libraries

 | Library | Description |